imapp-pl/gas-cost-estimator/docs/report_stage_i.md

     1. Improve the visualization method to check distributions of measurements per OPCODE and environment (frequency plots used in Stage I are not useful)
     1. Look into the extreme outliers in OPCODE measurements, if they are still present after rectifying the instrumentation stack
     1. Revisit the choice of the pivot OPCODE for implementation-relative measurements, describe criteria for this choice
-    1. Allow analysis of OPCODE measurements coming from programs in which their execution has been parametrized (via arguments, circumstances)
+    1. Allow analysis of OPCODE measurements coming from programs in which their execution has been parameterized (via arguments, circumstances)
     2. Explore validation methods proposed
     3. Implement automated scripts for the chosen validation methods
     4. (opt) Implement (or adapt an existing implementation or existing data sets, if they exist) validation via blockchain history